Laboratory Procedures Before Trying Long Essays

 1. Size Of Maxillary Arch:

-- Distance between two hamular notches.
+- Distance between the two hamuli notches.

-2. Buccal Frenal Attachments: Distance between two frena= total widths of maxillary anterior
+2. Buccal Frenal Attachments: Distance between two frena = total widths of maxillary anterior

 3. Corners Of The Mouth: Distance between them = total width of anterior